britton-clapp/cse204faq/content/question/How Do I Submit an Assignment.md

 draft: false
 ---

 Submitting an assignment requires several steps.
-Here's a detailed walkthrough with screenshots.
+Here's a detailed walkthrough.

 1. Commit your code via git.
 2. Push your code up to Github.